phouse512/blog/_posts/2016-12-13-moving-jenkins-server.markdown

 about.

 Here are the major components to migrating:
-- on your new server, install jenkins (show command here)
+- on your new server, install jenkins.
+I am running Ubuntu, so I followed this [article][jenkins-install].
-- on both servers, stop jenkins by doing (show command)
+- on both servers, stop jenkins by running `sudo service jenkins stop` (again, I am running Ubuntu 14.04).
+Your mileage may vary depending on your system.
-- archive /var/lib/jenkins using tar
+- next, you'll need to zip up your `JENKINS_HOME` directory before sending it to your new server.
+For my installation, the default was in `/var/lib/jenkins`.
+I used `tar -zcvf jenkins-backup.tar.gz /var/lib/jenkins/*`.
-- scp the tar file to the new server
+- you can now use [scp][scp] to send the entire tar package to your new server.
+  If you don't have SSH credentials set up, check out this [blog post][own_ssh].
-- unzip the directory on the new server, and move it into /var/lib/jenkins
+- unzip the file into your new `JENKINS_HOME` using `tar xvzf <tar_name>`.
-- launch new jenkins
+- now you are ready to restart Jenkins!
+Run `sudo service jenkins start` to get jenkins running again with your new configuration.

 ### Pitfalls